 Duong Van Thanh, EdD, Academic Director

 Duong Van Thanh earned an MA in public affairs and a doctorate in education from the University of Massachusetts, Amherst.
 Through work at Vietnam’s Ministry of Education in Hanoi, Thanh developed alternative educational models for students in rural Vietnam, led cross-cultural professional exchanges (both in Vietnam and the US), and worked with high-level officials on public policy development.
 Thanh also has considerable experience in student affairs in cross-cultural settings, including work conducted at the University of Massachusetts, Amherst.
-Thanh served as academic director of and senior lecturer for SIT's Vietnam: Cultural and Natural Ecology in the Mekong Delta program from spring 2005 to fall 2007.
+Thanh served as academic director of and senior lecturer for SIT’s Vietnam: Cultural and Natural Ecology in the Mekong Delta program from spring 2005 to fall 2007.
 She has been the academic director of the SIT Vietnam: Culture, Social Change, and Development program, based in Ho Chi Minh City, since spring 2008.
 Thanh also has served as the representative of the World Learning branch in Vietnam since 2008.
 She has a strong network of colleagues and contacts throughout the country.
 In recent years, Dr. Duong has attended numerous international workshops in the US and in Vietnam and presented her reports on enriching study abroad programs through community service projects, peer learning, and cross-cultural learning.
 She also presented at the 2014 COTSEAL Conference at the University of Wisconsin in Madison and at the 2015 GUAVA Conference at the University of Los Angeles.

 Nguyen Tan Phat, Program Assistant

-A graduate of the University of Economics in Ho Chi Minh City, Phat Nguyen has been the program assistant for our program since fall 2013.
-Before joining the SIT team, Phat Nguyen was a dynamic student coordinator for SIT who usually supported the students and shared viewpoints on various issues with an aim to helping students further understand about Vietnam.
+A graduate of the University of Economics in Ho Chi Minh City, Phat Nguyen has been the program assistant for the SIT Vietnam program since fall 2013.
+Before joining the SIT team, Phat Nguyen was a dynamic student coordinator for SIT who usually supported the students and shared viewpoints on various issues with an aim to helping students further understand Vietnam.
 In addition, he held the position of president of the Bell Club of the host University in Ho Chi Minh City.
 Bell Club is a volunteer organization of local students associated with English learning.
 During his time with the SIT program, Phat Nguyen has gained extensive experience with students.
 He is a true asset to the program.

 Linh Tran, Office Manager